firebolt-db/firebolt-python-sdk/docsrc/Connecting_and_queries.rst

 * **Use an .env file**

 	Consolidating all of your Firebolt credentials into a ``.env`` file can help protect sensitive information from exposure.
-Replace the values with your information in the example ``.env`` file below.
+Create an ``.env`` file with the following key-value pairs, and replace the values with your information.

 	::